If you just include “machine learning” in your pitch you can add a zero on to the end of your valuation.

 The Nest Thermostat is a great example, it uses machine learning to learn your preferences for heating and cooling, making sure that the house is the right temperature when you get home from work or when you wake up in the morning.

-The use cases described above are just a few of the virtually infinite possibilities, but they’re important because they’re useful applications of machine learning in IoT that are happening right now.
+The Applications described above are just a few of the virtually infinite possibilities, but they’re important because they’re useful applications of machine learning in IoT that are happening right now.

 We’re Just Scratching the Surface

 The billions of sensors and devices that will continue to be connected to the internet in the coming years will generate exponentially more data.
 As I discuss in another post, this huge increase in data will drive great improvements in machine learning, opening countless opportunities for us to reap the benefits.

 Not only will we be able to predict when machines need maintenance, we’ll be able to predict when we need maintenance too.
 Machine learning will be applied to the data from our wearables to learn our baseline and determine when our vitals have become abnormal, calling a doctor or ambulance automatically if necessary.